davidkarolyi/tguard/README.md

 (value: any) => boolean
 ```

-**As you saw in all examples, we're using a naming convention of prefixing every validator with a `T`,
+As you saw in all examples, we're using a naming convention of prefixing every validator with a `T`,
-and type predicate functions with `is` to differentiate them.**
+and type predicate functions with `is` or `has` to explicitly differentiate them.

 So both returns a `boolean`, but the validator function won't help TypeScript figuring out
 the type of `value`, while the type predicate function will.